Dolphin: Anatomy

 Dolphins have torpedo-shaped bodies with generally non-flexible necks, limbs modified into flippers, a tail fin, and bulbous heads.
 Dolphin skulls have small eye orbits, long snouts, and eyes placed on the sides of its head; they lack external ear flaps.
 Dolphins range in size from the 1.7 m long and 50 kg Maui's dolphin to the 9.5 m and 10 MT orca.
 Overall, they tend to be dwarfed by other Cetartiodactyls.
 Several species have female-biased sexual dimorphism, with the females being larger than the males.

 Dolphins have conical teeth, as opposed to porpoises' spade-shaped teeth.
 These conical teeth are used to catch swift prey such as fish, squid or large mammals, such as seals.

 Breathing involves expelling stale air from their blowhole, in an upward blast, which may be visible in cold air, followed by inhaling fresh air into the lungs.
 Dolphins have rather small, unidentifiable spouts.

 All dolphins have a thick layer of blubber, thickness varying on climate.
 This blubber can help with buoyancy, protection to some extent as predators would have a hard time getting through a thick layer of fat, and energy for leaner times; the primary usage for blubber is insulation from the harsh climate.
 Calves, generally, are born with a thin layer of blubber, which develops at different paces depending on the habitat.

-Dolphins have a two-chambered stomach that is similar in structure to terrestrial carnivores.
+Dolphins have a two-chambered or three-chambered stomach that is similar in cellular structure to that of terrestrial carnivores.
 They have fundic and pyloric chambers.

 Dolphins' reproductive organs are located inside the body, with genital slits on the ventral (belly) side.
 Males have two slits, one concealing the penis and one further behind for the anus.
 Females have one genital slit, housing the vagina and the anus, with a mammary slit on either side.

 Integumentary system

-The integumentary system is an organ system mostly consisted of skin, hair, nails and endocrine glands.
-The skin of dolphins is very important as it is specialized to satisfy specific requirements.
-Some of these requirements include protection, fat storage, heat regulation, and sensory perception.
+The integumentary system is an organ system mostly consisting of skin, hair, nails and endocrine glands.
+The skin of dolphins is specialized to satisfy specific requirements, including protection, fat storage, heat regulation, and sensory perception.
 The skin of a dolphin is made up of two parts: the epidermis and the blubber, which consists of two layers including the dermis and subcutis.